How Not To Write Female Characters

 More Guides You Might Find Useful

-Thank you s much for checking out this guide on the potential pitfalls of men writing women.
+Thank you so much for checking out this guide on the potential pitfalls of men writing women.
 I hope you’ve found it useful and insightful.
-Below, you can find some other related guides which you might find useful.
-They cover everything from epic fantasy story ideas and dark fantasy story ideas, and some other writing guides.
+Below, you can find some other guides related to male authors writing female characters which you might find useful.
+You can also find guides on epic fantasy story ideas and dark fantasy story ideas, and some other writing guides.

 Words to Describe Physical Appearance